ActiveCampaign/postmark-wordpress/README.md

 2. Activate plugin in WordPress admin
 3. In WordPress admin, go to **Settings** then **Postmark**.
 You will then want to insert your Postmark details.
 If you don’t already have a Postmark account, get one at http://postmarkapp.com.
 4. Verify sending by entering a recipient email address you have access to and pressing the “Send Test Email” button.
 Enable logging for troubleshooting and to check the send result.
-5. Once everything is verified as working, check **Send emails using Postmark** and Save, to override `wp_mail` to send using Postmark instead.
+5. Once everything is verified as working, check **Send emails using Postmark** and Save, to override `wp_mail` to send using the Postmark API instead.

 ## FAQ

 ### What is Postmark?
 Postmark is a hosted service that expertly handles all delivery of transactional webapp and web site email.
 This includes welcome emails, password resets, comment notifications, and more.
-If you've ever installed WordPress and had issues with PHP's mail() function not working right, or your WordPress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
+If you've ever installed WordPress and had issues with PHP's `mail` function not working right, or your WordPress install sends comment notifications or password resets to spam, Postmark makes all of these problems vanish in seconds.
 Without Postmark, you may not even know you're having delivery problems.
 Find out in seconds by installing and configuring this plugin.

 ### Will this plugin work with my WordPress site?

-The Postmark for WordPress plugin overrides any usage of the `wp_mail()` function.
+The Postmark for WordPress plugin overrides any usage of the `wp_mail` function.
 Because of this, if any 3rd party code or plugins send mail directly using the PHP mail function, or any other method, we cannot override it.
-Please contact the makers of any offending plugins and let them know that they should use `wp_mail()` instead of unsupported mailing functions.
+Please contact the makers of any offending plugins and let them know that they should use `wp_mail` instead of unsupported mailing functions.

 ### TLS Version Requirements/Compatibility